-Adriana Lima is sitting on the couch at the back room of the Sunset Tower, partly hidden from view.
+Adriana Lima is sitting on the couch in the back room of the Sunset Tower, partly hidden from view.
 Watching her stand up is like watching a phoenix (clad in sequined pink-and-black F/W 16 Marc Jacobs) unfurl its feathers.
 She smiles; the room lights up.